 I awoke this morning to discover I mismanaged putting away one of my contact lenses.
 There it lay, shriveled and dry as a potato chip, glued to the side of my lens case.
-This created a huge problem for me, for missing one lens is as bad as missing both, and without help I am pretty much as blind and bumbling as Mister Magoo.
+This created a huge problem for me, for missing one lens is as bad as missing both, and without help I am pretty much as bumbling as a half blind Mister Magoo.

 What’s worse is that I am four days into a ten day housesitting gig in Toccoa, Georgia, far from my home in Virginia, where I keep boxes of extra contact lenses.
-The enchantments of Toccoa, and there aren’t many, would be harder to enjoy if wearing glasses.
+The enchantments of Toccoa (and there aren’t many) would be harder to enjoy if only wearing glasses.

 “I must get a replacement lens,” I determined, and so I set off for town, a depressing hodgepodge of half-vacant strip malls, payday loan shops, fried chicken joints, and Baptist churches with weedy asphalt parking lots.
 Toccoa is the anti-Mayberry, and if the two towns were ever brought together, there would be a tear in the space-time continuum that would destroy the universe.

 First stop, CVS.
 No luck.
 “You can order online,” the young woman said in a pleasant Georgia drawl.
 No time for that.
-I want to hike the waterfalls today, and the fire ants that bit me twice this morning seem to know that a bespectacled man has sweet, tasty blood.
+I want to hike the waterfalls today, and the fire ants that bit me twice this morning seem to know that a Virginia boy has sweet, tasty blood.

 Second stop…an eye doctor with adjoining eyeglasses shop.
 Surely they will toss me a single sample, I thought, foolishly.
 “Have we seen you before?” the receptionist asked sweetly.
 “No?
 Well then, we’re sorry.
 You must be a prior patient.”
 I wondered what part of “on vacation from Virginia” she didn’t understand, or even when the last time she read the mission statement hanging on the bronze plaque behind her that promises help to the helpless sojourner.